ebudae/house/README.md

-# house
+# House

-This is a game
+This is a game.